Sho-ayb/the-bankist-app/README.md

 ## Description

 Simple Javascript application.
 The main purpose of which, is to learn how to interact with DOM elements using Javascript and create an application using the functional programming paradigm.

+This application is part of a course by Jonas Schmedtmann: [The Complete Javascript course 2024: From Zero to Hero](https://www.udemy.com/course/the-complete-javascript-course/) on Udemy.

 ## Installation